Converting Legacy EDI XML to Structured JSON Permalink to this section

 import xml.etree.ElementTree as ET

-"""Stream-convert a large XML manifest to a JSON array of LineItem dicts.
+"""Stream-convert a large EDI manifest to a JSON array, holding one batch at a time."""

 context = ET.iterparse(xml_path, events=("start", "end"))